wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

         - You will see the deployed contract addresses printed in the terminal if successful.
 The `contracts.json` file will be updated with these addresses.
         - If you encounter an error, the script will provide feedback, such as insufficient funds for gas.

-You can find the full code for the `deploy.ts` file below:

-??? code "deploy.ts"

-    ```solidity
-    --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts"
-    ```

 If you followed the logic provided in the full code above, your terminal output should look something like this: